panva/node-oidc-provider/README.md

 ### Keys (signing and encryption)
-To add RSA or EC signing and encryption keys use the `addKey` method on a Provider instance.
+To add RSA or EC signing and encryption keys use the `addKey` method on a oidc-provider instance.
 This accepts a jwk formatted private key object and returns a Promise, resolved with [node-jose][node-jose] jose.JWK.Key